wmunsch/OthelloBot/README.md

 # OthelloBot
 Tournament winning bot that plays Othello using an alpha-beta algorithm written in java.
 Written by William Munsch with guidance by Dr. Mariette Cameron.
+This bot is undefeated when given a 10 minute timer as far as I'm aware, if you manage to beat it please send me the logs so I can improve it.

 ## Description
 This bot uses an alpha-beta pruning algorithm with move ordering heuristics